12. October 1998, 09:30 AM,

 Susie Bell, Marketing Director of Rotorway International met me to an arranged company visit.

 After a short welcome the tour started at the showroom.

 The helicopter is powered by a company made water-cooled four cylinder engine.
 Special features of the engine are the redundant ignition system, fuel injection and several probes for the also redundant control computers.
 Both computer working parallel while only one is the active.
 Both processing the values given by the several probes and serving the ignition timing and the fuel injection.
-If one computer fails the other one will automatically take control.
+If one computer fails the other one will take control automatically.

-Rotorway has a large number of computer controlled production machines as well as an own quality control department at its disposal.
-Pleasantly is also that all engine components and electrical equipment components of the kit are tested and run on a testbench before they are delivered to the buyer.
+Rotorway has a large number of computer controlled production machines as well as a quality control department at its disposal.
+Pleasantly is also that all engine components and electrical equipment components of the kit are tested an run on a testbench before they are delivered to the buyer.
 All parts turning in pairs are delivered suitably weighted and are subject to narrow tolerances as well as all GFK manufactured parts.
 Part numbers on all components and a part catalog makes the work considerably easier.

 © 1998 Dirk E. Fassbender

 Some investigations at "The National Transportation Safety Board" showed that no accidents were caused by company technical faults on the EXEC 162 F in the USA.

 4140 W. Mercury Way